TC-FIAP-HOSPITAL/ms-login/README.md

 The **Tech Challenge** is a hands-on project from FIAP’s postgraduate course in Java Architecture and Development, aiming to create a restaurant management system, developed in phases.

 > **Main goal:**
-> Allow multiple restaurants to use a single, efficient system, reducing costs and offering a great experience for restaurants and customers alike.
+> This microservice handles user authentication and management for the MS-Login system, allowing secure access to the platform for restaurants and customers.

 ---

-## Phase 1 Objective
+## Microservice Objective

-Develop a robust and complete backend using **Spring Boot**, focused on user management.
+Develop a robust and complete login microservice using **Spring Boot**, focused on user management.
 The implemented operations include:

 - User creation
 - User data updating
 - User deletion
 - Login validation

-The project is Docker-ready, uses Docker Compose for orchestration, and is integrated with a relational database (PostgreSQL or H2).
+The microservice is Docker-ready, uses Docker Compose for orchestration, and is integrated with a relational database (PostgreSQL or H2).

 ---